7 Cities That Make Sense for NHL Relocation

 The Case For Relocating To Milwaukee

-The state of Wisconsin has a great hockey tradition from a development stage to a collegiate level, with many NHL players growing up in the state, including Joe Pavelski and Ryan Suter.
+The state of Wisconsin has a great hockey tradition from the development stage to the collegiate level, with many NHL players growing up in the state, including Joe Pavelski and Ryan Suter.
 Detroit is known as “Hockeytown,” and Minnesota is known as the state of hockey, but in between, there is a state that is similarly passionate about the game and the largest populated city in Milwaukee would be a great destination for an NHL team.

 Ryan Suter Dallas Stars